willtheodoro/willtheodoro/README.md

   - App security and hardening techniques

 - 🔭 I’m currently working at a private company building security/antifraud applications and libraries
-  - Day to day using a lot of programming languages in the correct context

 - 💬 Ask me about System/Cloud architecture, System development, Android development, Mobile security,  Trail running or Coffee!
 - 📫 How to reach me: via [Linkedin](https://www.linkedin.com/in/wiliam-teodoro-silva/)